.

 Case Study: The Connected Laboratory - Examining A New Approach to Laboratory Billing

-The State of Lab Billing in 2025
+The State of the Laboratory Billing Process

 Mazon highlighted the data dependency challenges labs face.

-“Labs rely on requisitions from providers, and often those are incomplete,” she said.
-“Missing demographics, insurance info, diagnosis codes - it all adds complexity, especially when you’re already short-staffed.”
+"Labs rely on requisitions from providers, and often those are incomplete," she said.
+"Missing demographics, insurance info, diagnosis codes, it all adds complexity, especially when you're already short-staffed."

 Industry Insights: Roundtable Discussion - Laboratory Billing Solutions and the Lab RCM Process